kovidgoyal/calibre/src/calibre/ebooks/mobi/tbs_periodicals.rst

         Last article of ending section w.r.t. starting section offset (fvwi): 12 [15 absolute] Flags (always 8?): 8
-        Article index at start of record or first article index, relative to parent section (fvwi): 13 [16 absolute] Number of article nodes in the record belonging ot the last section (byte): 4
+        Article index at start of record or first article index, relative to parent section (fvwi): 13 [16 absolute] Number of article nodes in the record belonging to the last section (byte): 4

 Ending record